 - Practical Magic by Alice Hoffman

-- Check out this list for a recommendation for fall books for children.
+- Check out this list for a recommendation for fall books for all ages.

 Make a fall playlist